-This event for intermediate to advanced-level campus tax professionals offers the latest information on issues and best practices in higher education tax compliance and administration.
+This online event for intermediate to advanced-level campus tax professionals offers the latest information on issues and best practices in higher education tax compliance and administration.
 This forum serves as both an annual update and future outlook.
 Participants hear and engage in discussions on timely subjects impacting the college and university tax community.

 Past forums have addressed issues such as IRS audits, tax management approaches, Form 990 preparation, unrelated business income issues, charitable gifts, executive compensation, treatment of fringe benefits, scholarships and fellowships, reporting and withholding for nonresident aliens, mitigating tax risks of international activities, bonds compliance, and athletics.
-This year's program will include discussion related to COVID-relief tax provisions.

 What You Will Learn

 NACUBO’s professional development programs are designed to deliver the skills, concepts, and best practices for success to individuals in the business of higher education.
 The following course information is provided to help you determine the best learning experience to meet your needs